Psychotherapy: To Home Visit or Not to Home Visit

 Your doctor should decide if you are homebound based on their evaluation of your condition.
 If you qualify for Medicare’s home health benefit, your plan of care will also certify that you are homebound.

-This is an excerpt from a chapter in A Quick Guide to Starting Private Practice.
-If you are still considering offering home visits for psychotherapy, there are more things to know such as rules around Place of Service on claims, hospice status, skilled nursing facilities, and Medicare Advantage Plans.
+This is an excerpt (book chapter has been updated) from a chapter in The 14 Concrete (but not so hard!)
+Steps to Private Practice If you are still considering offering home visits for psychotherapy, there are more things to know such as rules around Place of Service on claims, hospice status, skilled nursing facilities, and Medicare Advantage Plans.